Historical Health, Safety and Reclamation Codes

 The original Health, Safety and Reclamation Code for Mines in British Columbia (the Code) was published in June 1990.
 Since 1990, different Code Review Committees have revised the Code several times.

-In 2019, the Minister of Energy, Mines and Low Carbon Innovation appointed a standing Code Review Committee (the Committee).
+In 2019, the Minister appointed a standing Code Review Committee (the Committee).
 The Committee has equal representation from Indigenous communities, labour and industry.
-The Committee recommends revisions to the Code every year.
+The Committee recommends revisions to the Code regularly.

-For the current version of the Health, Safety and Reclamation Code, visit the Health, Safety and Reclamation Code page.
+For the current, in force version of the Health, Safety and Reclamation Code, visit the Health, Safety and Reclamation Code page.

 2022 Health, Safety and Reclamation Code